EG-lisy/PlasmoVis/README.md

 Proceede installing PlasmoVis dependencies (i.e. node modules).

-1. Open your Terminal and set your working directory inside `PlasmoVis/PlasmoVis`.
+1. From the terminal, set your working directory inside `PlasmoVis/PlasmoVis`.
 Please note that the project subfolder has the same name of the main one.

 ```sh
 # set your working directory (i.e. folder in which you would like to save PlasmoVis)